SATs Results 2022: What You Need To Know

 You should also note any marking errors that go in your favour (these do happen!).
 These need to be a part of your decision-making process for whether to submit a pupil’s paper for review.

 If you feel you have found mistakes that would make a difference to a pupil’s scaled score you should know that if you submit it, all 3 papers will be remarked, and this can, in rare cases, lead to the marks going down!
 Being aware of the points you may lose as well as win is key here!

 There is also a cost associated with the review if there has been no change to the marking decisions.

 Results for any remarks will be published at the start of September.

-5. Make sure you know how you compare to the national data
+4. Make sure you know how you compare to the national data

-It almost goes without saying that you then need to look at how your school level percentages for the combined reading/writing/maths expected standard, alongside the expected standard levels for each individual subject, compare to the national results.
+It almost goes without saying that you then need to look at how your school level percentages for the combined reading/writing/maths expected standard, alongside the expected standard levels for each individual subject, compared to the national results.

-Also, remember there is not any national data for greater depth at this stage (this will be published in September).
+Remember there is not any national data for greater depth at this stage (this will be published in September).